 Chatter addresses a controversial topic in a professional and practical way, therefore helping its readers deal better with their inner chatter and overwhelming thoughts.
 All of us spend most of our time in our heads, yet too few of us have mastered controlling our mind and making it work in our favor.
-For this reason, this book is a must-read for everyone who wants to take charge of their cognitive performance, learn how to stop the unnecessary mind chatter, and thrive in their endeavors from now on by avoiding letting the negative self-talk take over their days.
+This book is a must-read for almost anyone!

-Who would I recommend the Chatter summary to?
+Who would I recommend our Chatter summary to?

 The 37-year-old concerned parent dealing with an anxious child, the 57-year-old manager who can’t “shut off” after coming home from work, and anyone who has a passion for science, psychology, and how the human brain works.